Nationwide works hard to help you choose the Colorado auto insurance coverage that's right for your needs, goals and budget.

 Liability coverage also provides for your legal defense if a lawsuit is brought against you as a result of a covered accident.

-This type of Colorado auto insurance coverage is used to repair your vehicle when physical damage occurs from non-collision related incidents.
+This type of Colorado auto insurance coverage is used to repair your vehicle when physical damage occurs from non-collision related incidents (subject to deductible).
 Such incidents include theft, fire, vandalism, glass breakage, and contact with animals.

-Collision coverage is used to repair your vehicle when physical damage occurs from collision with another vehicle or object.
+Collision coverage is used to repair your vehicle when physical damage occurs from collision with another vehicle or object (subject to deductible).

-This type of insurance protects you in the event of an accident where the other party is at-fault and either doesn't carry insurance or whose insurance limits are not enough to reimburse you for damages they caused, including:
+Protects you in the event of an accident where the other party is at-fault and either doesn’t carry insurance or is underinsured.

-Nationwide Roadside Assistance coverage is available in two different levels, basic and plus, so you can choose the one that works best with your budget.
-Get covered for things like fuel delivery, lockout service, jump-starts and more.
+Nationwide Roadside Assistance coverage is available in two different levels, Basic and Plus, so you can choose the one that works best with your budget.
+Get covered for fuel delivery, lockout service, jump-starts and more.

 Good as new vehicle replacement